AdobeDocs/commerce-merchant-services.en/help/live-search/best-practice.md

 ---
 # Best Practices

-This article is designed to help merchandisers enhance their site search functionality, ensuring a seamless and efficient user experience that maximizes conversion rates.
+This article helps merchandisers enhance their site search functionality, ensuring a seamless and efficient user experience that maximizes conversion rates.
 By following the strategies outlined, you learn how to implement advanced search features, and continuously refine your search tool for optimal performance with Adobe Commerce [!DNL Live Search].

 There are several key factors that determine the relevance and effectiveness of search results:

 - Well-structured product data ensures that search algorithms can effectively match products to queries.
 Low quality product data leads to low relevant search results.
 Setting up the correct **attributes as searchable** with their corresponding **weight** and making sure that data within those attributes is relevant directly impacts the success of your merchandising strategy.
 - User experience and overall design.
 - Search rules are critical as they can elevate the visibility of certain products based on popularity, new arrivals, promotional criteria or any other merchandising strategy to meet your business requirements.
-- Faceted navigation allows users to refine their search and get relevant results as quickly as possible.
+- Faceted navigation allows users to refine their search and get relevant results quickly.

 To manage [!DNL Live Search], go to **Marketing** > *SEO & Search* > **[!DNL Live Search]** in the Adobe Commerce Admin.